-Jessie Tenyani has no children of her own, but for each of the past eight years, she has put away thousands of dollars from her paycheck as a hospital cafeteria worker to buy toys for kids for Christmas.
+Jessie Tendayi has no children of her own, but for each of the past eight years, she has put away thousands of dollars from her paycheck as a hospital cafeteria worker to buy toys for kids for Christmas.

-Tenyani, 55, of Chicago, hand-picks the toys, as many as 1,000 each Christmas, and donates them to children who are forced to spend the holiday in the hospital.
+Tendayi, 55, of Chicago, hand-picks the toys, as many as 1,000 each Christmas, and donates them to children who are forced to spend the holiday in the hospital.

 Miss Jessie, as she is known by colleagues at Advocate Trinity Hospital, surprised patients today at Advocate Children’s Hospital in Oak Lawn, Illinois, with nearly 1,000 toys.

-"I feel great and I feel at peace because what I do is to put a smile on the face of a child who is going through so much, whatever the pain they might go through," Tenyani said today on "Good Morning America."
+"I feel great and I feel at peace because what I do is to put a smile on the face of a child who is going through so much, whatever the pain they might go through," Tendayi said today on "Good Morning America."
 "I try to calm that pain with whatever helps."

 Tenyani, who has worked at Advocate Trinity for almost 15 years, said she was inspired to spend her own money by seeing children at the hospital and on TV who were struggling and in need of help.
 She takes advantage of her credit union’s “Christmas Club” that deducts money automatically from her paycheck every month and releases it in October for Christmas shopping.